I’ve been greedy with my mnemonic examples. But there’s a good reason why and it will help you learn to use memory techniques much better.

-For a long time I’ve given text-only examples of the associative-imagery I create in my mind.
+Why, as an internationally renown memory expert, have I given text-only examples of the associative-imagery I create in my mind?

-Because all over the net I see people providing images and I think that it only encourages people to not use the powers of their own imagination.
+Because all over the net I see people providing images in ways that encourage people to not use the powers of their own imagination.

 Sure, some of them are brilliant, such as this Ultimate Guide to the Hiragana.